Mpanda, Tanzania: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types D and G. Ensure that you find the right kind.
-The vast majority of adapters available online are simply plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types D and G. Check that you get the correct type.
+A lot of adapters on sale are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

-November is pretty consistently hot.
+April is warm.
 Temperatures average in the low 70s F (low 20s C), with daytime temperatures significantly higher.
 It rains about half of the time.

 What to wear/what to pack: